3DCP-TUe/DropletDetective/README.md

 Gantry robot coordinates for droplet test at TU/e are `X8281 Y4074 Z900`.

 ## Version numbering

-The DropletDetective project uses the following versioning scheme:
+Droplet Detective uses the following [Semantic Versioning](https://semver.org/) scheme:

 ```
-0.x.x ---> MAJOR version: Incompatible changes; for example, restructuring the database format and metadata files.
+0.x.x ---> MAJOR version when you make incompatible API changes
-x.0.x ---> MINOR version: Functionality added in a backward-compatible manner; for example, new system components.
+x.0.x ---> MINOR version when you add functionality in a backward-compatible manner
-x.x.0 ---> PATCH version: Small backward-compatible changes; for example, small corrections in a component property.
+x.x.0 ---> PATCH version when you make backward-compatible bug fixes
 ```

 ## Contact information